Chocolate Cream Cheese Bundt Cake

 The cake must cool completely then just chill it in the refrigerator for at least 2 hours before slicing/serving.
 This is so we avoid any chance of biting into warm cheesecake.
 Have you ever had warm cheesecake???
 Don’t.

 Instead of salted caramel, try a silky chocolate ganache.
-But honestly, this bundt cake completes melts in your mouth and is already so decadently awesome that it doesn’t even need an accessory on top.
+But honestly, this bundt cake completely melts in your mouth and is already so decadently awesome that it doesn’t even need an accessory on top.
 I just wanted it to look extra glam for you. ♥

 Before you bundt: